How Many Foreigners In Korea Are There? 2023 Updated Stats

 There are many other reasons that foreigners want to live in Korea, including work, marriage, and study.
 Or a combination of these.
 Here’s a brief overview of the 3 main reasons why foreigners live in Korea and what they do here.

-To Work In Korea
+Foreigners Come To Work In Korea

-Teaching English in Korea is a popular option for thousands of foreigners, with many people coming to work at a hagwon (cram school) or school.
-That’s how I started off in Korea.
-I worked as an EPIK teacher for 5 years before moving to teach at a Korean university.
+These foreigners do a range of different jobs, including positions on farms, in factories, as teachers, or even as a K-pop celebrities for the lucky few.
+Teaching English in Korea is a popular option for foreigners, with many coming to work at a hagwon or school.
+Teaching English is how I started working in Korea and I worked as an EPIK teacher for 5 years before moving to teach at a Korean university.

 If you’d like to know more about working in Korea, check out my guide to How To Apply For EPIK and start a new life working in Korea as a teacher in Korea.

-Of the 2,000,000 foreigners living in Korea, over 166,000 are married to a Korean person.
-The majority of these are foreign women (137,094) who have married Korean men, with the rest being foreign husbands (28,931).
-These numbers are even higher when you count the 135,056 spouses who were nationalised before 2019.
+Of all the foreigners living in Korea, over 175,756 are married to a Korean person as of November 2022.
+The majority of these are foreign women (over 80%) who have married Korean men, with the rest being foreign husbands (under 20%).

 There have been a number of initiatives to encourage foreign women to marry Korean men, including financial incentives that started as early as the 1980s and still run today.
 These programmes help Korean men find wives, most of whom are middle-aged and live in rural areas where there is a significant gender imbalance.

-They aim to bring foreign women to help repopulate Korea and halt Korea’s rapidly declining population.
+The Korean government aims to bring foreign women to help repopulate Korea and halt Korea’s rapidly declining population.
 Many foreign brides come from China (60,000) or South East Asia, including Vietnam (44,000), the Philippines (12,000), and Thailand (5,000).

 International marriages made up 8.7% of all marriages in Korea in 2022 with a total of 16,700 international marriages recorded in 2022.
 Of that number, marriages with a Korean husband totalled 12,000 (up 33.6% from 2021) and marriages with a Korean wife totalled 4,700 (up 13.2% from 2021).